 I got to interact with him when I was 5 – 7 years old, he let me play around with tools in his workshop and I would often be around while he was assembling the bags he designed for women.

 For me, this was part of my education as I was exposed to building things with ones hands from a very young age.
 I got to see and experience the innovation process up close and personal: spotting opportunities, defining the problem, brainstorming, prototyping and testing.
+Testing is one of the emerging field and opportunity these days for the people.
+Tester are earning alot money by doing testing of products.
+To know more about how to earn money while doing testing visit nebenjob website.

 My Grandfather followed this process to a T.